visol/ext-powermail/Documentation/ForAdministrators/GoodToKnow/Index.rst

 Debug Powermail
 ^^^^^^^^^^^^^^^

-With TypoScript it's possible to enable some Frontend-Debug-Output which could help you to fix problems or a misconfiguration.
+With TypoScript it's possible to enable some Devlog Output, which could help you to fix problems or a misconfiguration.

-You do not need an additional extension to show the debug output.
-The method t3lib\_utility\_Debug::debug is used.
-With this it's possible to focus the debug output only for a defined IP-Adress (see TYPO3 Install Tool).
+You need an additional extension to show the debug output (e.g. "devlog").

 Reference
 """""""""